nickscavuzzo33/GPT-Ocean-Python/README.md

 # OceanProtocol-ETHMIAMI
-## ETH Miami Ocean Data Challenge Content and Instrcutions
+## ETH Miami Ocean Data Challenge Content and Instructions

 This Challenge will be about live predicting token price movements for 13 different preselected time periods.
 You will predict the price of Ethereum (ETH) for predetermined time intervals on the last day of the ETHMiami Hackathon, October 29th, between 10am-12pm.